OmamaSajid/Cry2Admin/README.md

 Cry2Admin is a web application for managing residential complaints and announcements.
 The project consists of a **Flask** backend, a **React** frontend, and uses **MySQL** as the database.
 It is designed to streamline communication between residents, security staff, and administrators.

+A detailed report about this project is available in [`OmamaSaleha_ccp.pdf`](OmamaSaleha_ccp.pdf), covering all modules, implementation details, and features.

 ## Features

 ### Complaint Management